8 Myths about debt that keep you from living your dreams

 Debt is conformity.
 Debt is bondage.
 Debt prevents you from living your dreams and following your passion.
 Ben Franklin said, “When you run in debt, you give another power over your liberty.”

-I did some research into the world-wide Occupy movement.
-Almost everyone who was brave enough to post their story mentioned being in debt as the main cause of their homelessness and dissatisfaction.
+I did some research into the worldwide Occupy movement.
+Almost everyone brave enough to post their story mentioned being in debt as the main cause of their homelessness and dissatisfaction.
 They owned a home, lost their job, couldn’t make the payments and lost their home.
 Or they financed their university education with debt, are working two minimum wage jobs and can’t afford to pay rent and buy food, because of their university loans, so they’ve moved back in with Mom or Dad.
-Others mention the inability to find full time employment with benefits, so they work long hours at several jobs and still can’t pay rent or buy food.
+Others mention the inability to find full-time employment with benefits, so they work long hours at several jobs and still can’t pay rent or buy food.
 For these people life is hard.
 Making choices between buying medicine or buying food is difficult.
 Parents, adult children and grandchildren living together again after many years of independence feels like failure.
 And the single pervasive element woven through the 99% is the ugly spectre of debt.

 A recent article in Outlook, a publication of the CGA Assoc. of BC, “CGA-Canada sounds the alarm on household debt” offers some startling statistics about debt in this country:

--If household debt was spread evenly across the country, a hypothetical family with two children would be in debt $176, 461.
+-If the household debt was spread evenly across the country, a hypothetical family with two children would be in debt $176, 461.

-– One third of retired households are $60,000 or more in debt.
+– One-third of retired households are $60,000 or more in debt.
 (Outlook Fall 2011, p.
 58)